By Jordan Harris

 Steady State was a freeware tool from Microsoft to restore computer workstations to their original state.
 This product was mainly used by education, libraries, internet cafe’s and some businesses with internet kiosks.
 With the Windows 7 upgrade looming for many network administrators this poses a problem.
 Upgrade to Windows 7 without Steady State or continue with Windows XP and no support?
 Well there is a third option.

 Faronics Deep Freeze is a 100% Windows 7 compatible reboot to restore solution.
 Deep Freeze also has many features that the freeware Steady State does/did not have.
-If you are a current Steady State user have a look at Deep Freeze as the next progression for your reboot to restore solution.
+If you need a microsoft steady state replacement then have a look at Deep Freeze as the next progression for your reboot to restore solution.